 Introducing The Revised English Hymnal

 We know that many people are looking forward to seeing REH.
-We share this excitement and look forward to sharing this wonderful new hymnal with you all as soon as we are able to bring it to publication.
+We share this excitement and look forward to sharing this wonderful new hymnal with you very shortly.
+Thank you.

 The Revised English Hymnal is a completely new and updated edition of the English Hymnal.
 Like its predecessors, it aims to be 'a humble companion' to the Common Prayer of the Church, not only in England, but everywhere the English Hymnal tradition is loved and valued around the world; not only on Sundays and feasts but for every day of the year.